UMass Boston

 Temporary Parking Access

-For East Hall students who are currently commuting to campus from another location, we are making temporary parking passes available.
+For East Hall students who are currently commuting to campus from another location, we are making temporary parking passes available until the East Residence Hall reopens.

-- This temporary access will remain active through Friday, February 20.
+• This temporary access will remain active until the East Residence Hall reopens.

 What about meals?